txt/se20/docs/l20abstraction.md

 ## The Abstraction Test

-Which is best?
+What is abstraction?

+- Between the programmer and the lower-level details (e.g. the hardware) there is a  layers of abstraction
+- Programmers talk to the abstraction
+- Automated tools map the  abstraction to the hardware

+Example:

-1. Countries have states.
+1. Concrete: Countries have states.
 States have cities.
 Cities have suburbs.
 Suburbs have streets.
 Streets have houses.
-2. Things, at level `i` have sub-things at level `i+``.
+2. Abstract: Things, at level `i` have sub-things at level `i+``.
+   - Note that number 2, would need some tools for instance creation
+   - Maybe something as simple as a yaml config file to make your country

 If you are only building one application, the clearly number 1

-But number 2, which would need some tools to support it, is more extensible.
+- And if you racing to get "it" out the door then there is clearly a case for using the first, most obvious design.

+But
+- If after doing "it",
+  - You, and other people, are going to want to do "it" a thousand more times
+  - And you want to support very large communites not just doing "it0" but also "it1, it2..."
+  - And you want to build something unique that might be the basis for an entirely new industry
+    - Supporting billions of dollars in IT acqusitions
+- If you've got the experience to see across multiple applications
+  - And if you've got enough to test out the practicality, utility of things like number2
+  - Suggestion: rule of three
+    - First time, just do concretely
+    - Second time, be concrete again, but make a little note
+    - Thied time: "not you again? time to abstract!"

 ## Abstraction in computer science had to be invented.